 1. Fear of the Lord, which is the good fear.
 It says in Psalms 111:10 "The fear of the Lord is the beginning of wisdom..."

 I remember when I moved into my new apartment, I was happy to finally have my own place!
-I had had roommates all my years during my studies and work, and the time had finally arrived.
-I had prayed to God asking Him for different things whilst in my journey in the Netherlands, of which one of them was that before I get married, I want to live on my own.
-God honoured that, and it was a part of His will that I do.
+I had prayed to God asking Him for different things whilst in my journey in the Netherlands, of which one of them was that before I meet my future husband, I want to live on my own.
+God honoured that, and it showed that it was a part of His will that I do.

 I remember I wanted to live by myself because something deep down in me knew that one day I would tell someone that advice.
-I knew that it was meant for me to live by myself, but as you know, like any other prayer, we have to ultimately say, "if it is your Will" because God knows what's best and what is yet to come.
+I knew that I wanted to live by myself at some point, but as you know, like any other prayer, we have to ultimately say, "if it is your Will" because God knows what's best and what is yet to come.

 I am now in the midst of enjoying this apartment, but there was a moment in the road where the road got bumpy.